 A: FIPS 186-4 was published years ago.
 CMVP declared an end-of-life for FIPS 186-2.
-Action is required to keep FIPS 140-2 modules with FIPS 186-2 algorithms (other than signature verification) on the active list after the IG G.18 transition date of September 1, 2020.
-FIPS 186-2 RSA KeyGen and SigGen are the most likely algorithms to force modules on the historical list.
+Over 100 FIPS 140-2 modules with FIPS 186-2 algorithms were moved to the Historical List after the IG G.18 transition date of September 1, 2020.

-Q3: I am using one of the OpenSSL FIPS Object Modules (FIPS 140-2 Certs.
+Q2: I am using one of the OpenSSL FIPS Object Modules (FIPS 140-2 Certs.
 1747, 2398, 2473); what do I do?

-Q4: Are there any open source FIPS 140-2 modules that I can use that are compatible with OpenSSL 1.0.2 and include FIPS 186-4 RSA KeyGen/SigGen?
+Q3: Are there any open source FIPS 140-2 modules that I can use that are compatible with OpenSSL 1.0.2 and include FIPS 186-4 RSA KeyGen/SigGen?

-A: Yes.
-BoringCrypto (FIPS Certs. #3318 and #2964) from Google.
-The KeyPair FIPS Object Module for OpenSSL (FIPS Cert. #3503) is a rebrand of Oracle’s FIPS Cert. #3335.
+A: Yes, here are two: (1) BoringCrypto (FIPS Certs. #3678, #3318 and #2964) from Google.
+(2) KeyPair FIPS Object Module for OpenSSL (FIPS Cert. #3503) is a rebrand of Oracle’s FIPS Cert. #3335.

 KeyPair Consulting provides expert guidance to meet your FIPS 140 goals